OCA/crm/crm_lead_to_task/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows you to convert leads or opportunities into project tasks.
+This module allows you to convert leads or opportunities into project tasks or link a task with one.
 It supports the following features:

 - Optional automatic archiving of the lead after conversion.

+- Ability to convert a lead to task or create a task and link it to the lead using the wizard.

-- Ability to configure a Force Project so tasks are created directly without a popup.
+- Ability to configure a Force Project to have a preselected project on the wizard.

-- Preserves attachments and messages from the lead.
+- Preserves attachments and messages from the lead when converting.

+- When linking a new task, attachments and messages are not passed and lead/opportunities are not archived.

 **DISCLAIMER:** This module is a forward-port of a module from Odoo S.A. and as such, it is not included in the OCA CLA.
 That means we do not